 Policy ED-5-b requires new residential and commercial development that requires annexation to the City to pay its fair and proportional share of needed community improvements through impact fees, assessment districts, and other mechanisms.
-Approve new residential and commercial development projects that require annexation to the City only after making findings that all of the following conditions are met:
+Approval of new residential and commercial development projects that require annexation to the City may be provided only after the City Council finds that all of the following conditions are met:

-- No City revenue will be used to replace or provide developer funding that has or would have been committed to any mitigation project; - The development project will fully fund public facilities and infrastructure as necessary to mitigate any impacts arising from the new development; - The development project will pay for public facilities and infrastructure improvements in proportion to the development's neighborhood and citywide impacts; and,

-The development will fully fund ongoing public facility and infrastructure maintenance and public service cost.
+- No City revenue will be used to replace or provide developer funding that has or would have been committed to any mitigation project; - The development project will fully fund public facilities and infrastructure as necessary to mitigate any impacts arising from the new development; - The development project will pay for public facilities and infrastructure improvements in proportion to the development's neighborhood and citywide impacts; and, - The development will fully fund ongoing public facility and infrastructure maintenance and public service cost.